Embird Embroidery Software

 Simple Sfumato object of rectangular shape

-Simple Sfumato object of rectangular shape made with just few nodes.
+Simple Sfumato object of rectangular shape created with just a few nodes.

 2. Parameters - Set Masks

-Adjustable parameters of sfumato objects are described in Parameters-Sfumato chapter.
+Adjustable parameters of sfumato objects are described in the Parameters-Sfumato chapter.

-If you have already finished node editing mode when creating the Sfumato object, switch back to the node editing mode.
-In this mode, we see parameters of the object (in the Main Control Panel ) and the object itself in the Work Area .
-This is usefull when working with Sfumato objects because it alllows us to use Sfumato preview directly in the Work Area.
+If you have already finished node editing mode after creating the Sfumato object, switch back to the node editing mode.
+In this mode, you will see the object's parameters (in the Main Control Panel) and the object itself in the Work Area.
+This is useful when working with Sfumato objects because it allows you to use the Sfumato preview directly in the Work Area.

 Icon of Sfumato Mask

-Mask controls are located on a tab with above icon.
+Mask controls are located on a tab with the above icon.

-There is a green background and orange and yellow flowers in the photo, therefore we will need 3 masks.
+There is a green background and orange and yellow flowers in the photo; therefore, we will need 3 masks.
 Set Mask Count to 3.
-Use the eye dropper tool to pick orange color from the photo as a Mask Color 1 .
-Then pick yellow color from photo as a Mask Color 2 and green color as Mask Color 3 .
-Order of colors is up to your decision.
-Because of thread and fabric physics, it is better to sew from center of design out towards its edges, but the layout of colors in this picture does not allow it.
+Use the eyedropper tool to pick the orange color from the photo as Mask Color 1.
+Then, pick the yellow color from the photo as Mask Color 2 and the green color as Mask Color 3.
+The order of colors is up to your decision.
+Because of thread and fabric physics, it is better to sew from the center of the design outwards towards its edges, but the layout of colors in this picture does not allow for it.

 Sfumato Stitch - Three Masks